 The conference „In Search of a Citizen: Regional Time-machine of Activist and Artistic Practices“ took place on April 13, 2017, on the occasion of GONG's 20th birthday.
+The event involved 208 citizens, including 169 participants from Croatia, 10 participants from Serbia, 6 participants from Montenegro, 10 participants from Macedonia and 13 participants from Bosnia and Herzegovina.
 The video is available HERE, while the program of the conference and the exhibition can be found HERE.

 The purpose of the day-long regional time-machine was to affirm, but also question the tradition of progressive activism and artistic accomplishments in disputing and reshaping the dominant political, cultural and social matrices in ex-Yugoslavia.
 The area itself is marked by conflicts, poverty, devastation of public goods and spaces, distrust and deep divisions.
 Nonetheless, it is also connected on different levels – its old and new borders, injustices, traumas as well as creative forms of resistance, healing and innovations.

 The concept of the conference was developed in partnership with the Center for Cultural Decontamination from Belgrade, the Helsinki Citizens’ Assembly Banja Luka, association CIVIL from Skopje, association ANIMA from Kotor and KURZIV from Zagreb.
 The event itself was organized in cooperation with the Students' Centre Culture of Change and financially supported by the Europe for Citizens program and the Knowledge Centres for Social Development program of the National Foundation for Civil Society Development.